Contents

 Who is a Candidate?

 Candidates for breast enhancement are any woman who feels that their breasts are too small, asymmetrical, or are uncomfortable in their appearance due to the size and look of their breasts.
+Patients who have experienced breast cancer may endure breast reconstruction with implants to restore their appearance.
 Ideal candidates for this breast surgery are healthy, nonsmokers with realistic expectations of the results of their surgery.
 A consultation with board-certified plastic surgeon Dr. Homas or Dr. Brostrom can help to determine if this surgery is right for you.

 The Procedure

-For the breast augmentation procedure, patients can choose to either get saline or silicone implants.
+For the breast augmentation procedure, patients can choose to either get saline or silicone gel filled breast implants.
 Both implants are commonly used for most patients undergoing breast augmentation but do have some differences, each with its own pros and cons.

 Saline Implants